Last updated: Jan. 21th, 2022, | By WayKen Rapid Manufacturing

 At WayKen’s CNC machine shop, our team of CNC machinists carefully carries out every step of the machining process with state-of-the-art technology such as EDM, 5-Axis Machining and Micromachining, etc

 A CNC machine shop is dangerous working in place.
-That’s why a lot of safety rules are imposed.
-Workers have to wear casks and special attire, special goggles to prevent chips from reaching their eyes.
-They have to undergo special courses in machining safety and adhere to the current rules.
+They have to undergo special courses in machine shop safety and adhere to the current rules.

 Care about workers: Don’t let employees work around the clock like the 24 running machines.
 In most times, we work in a CNC machine shop should be like a family so that succeed in finishing the production task.